SS Maid of Kent

 SS Maid of Kent was a British passenger ferry and later converted to a hospital ship.
 She was named after Elizabeth Barton.

 Construction and career

 She was laid down, launched and commissioned in 1925.
 She was owned by Southern Railway Company, London.
-26 October, she was delivered to Southampton.
-SS Maid of Kent replaced her sister ship Isle of Thanet which was transferred to Folkestone on 6 November.
+On 26 October, she was delivered to Southampton.
+SS Maid of Kent replaced her sister ship Isle of Thanet, which was transferred to Folkestone on 6 November.

-On 9 March 1926, she accidentally rammed the Southern Breakwater at Dover which cause damage to her bow.
+On 9 March 1926, she accidentally rammed the Southern Breakwater at Dover which caused damage to her bow.

 SS Maid of Kent made her way to Folkestone as soon the United Kingdom declared war on Germany.
 She was taken over by the Royal Navy and designated as a hospital ship and made her way from Newhaven to Dieppe.